fototo/jfisher-usgs.github.com/_posts/2012-07-02-knitr-jekyll.md

 {% include JB/setup %}

-Notes on creating a [Jekyll-Bootstrap](http://jekyllbootstrap.com/) blog post with [knitr](http://yihui.name/knitr/).
+Notes on creating a [Jekyll-Bootstrap](http://jekyllbootstrap.com/) blog post using [knitr](http://yihui.name/knitr/).
 Knitr is a general-purpose package for dynamic report generation in [R](http://www.r-project.org/).
 The only required input is an **R Markdown** file.
-Markdown is a simple formatting syntax for authoring web pages.
-The source file used for this post is named `2012-07-02-knitr-jekyll.Rmd` ([source](https://github.com/jfisher-usgs/jfisher-usgs.github.com/blob/master/Rmd/2012-07-02-knitr-jekyll.Rmd)).
+The name of the R Markdown file used to create this post is `2012-07-02-knitr-jekyll.Rmd` ([source](https://github.com/jfisher-usgs/jfisher-usgs.github.com/blob/master/Rmd/2012-07-02-knitr-jekyll.Rmd)).

 From the R Console: